 Vintage style is one of the most popular decorating styles because it makes your home feel more inviting and welcoming.
-Young people like to add antique décor and family memorabilia to their home in order to create a connection to their roots.
+We like to add antique décor and family memorabilia to their home in order to create a connection to their roots.
 This is a very efficient and affordable way to decorate your home, especially if you love following trends and keeping up with the latest updates.
-No matter what your decorating style is, you’ll love introducing vintage details to your interior.
+This trend is huge this season and no matter what your decorating style is, you’ll love introducing vintage details to your interior.
 Since this style can be tricky and there are a lot of traps that can lead to kitsch, there are some rules you need to follow.
 Let this list be your guide through the process of creating a truly vintage home.

 Where to find vintage décor?

 Even though many stores have vintage-inspired furniture, decorations and everything you’ll need to transform your home, these aren’t the only options.
 If you want to buy everything new, find stores that have furniture made from dark wood, leather and other materials that are specific for vintage furniture.
 Be aware that these items are usually pricier than others, so plan your shopping wisely.

 If you want to find some authentic items, though, visit your local markets, garage sales, Ebay, Facebook marketplace and antique shops.
 The third and the least expensive option is to use the furniture you already have and just give it a makeover.
 By painting your coffee table, adding some details to your kitchen cabinets and reupholstering the furniture, you too can have vintage pieces in your home without spending a fortune.

 You’d be surprised with the variety of colours you can find in this style, and this is probably one of its biggest advantages.
 Different colour choices will help you highlight the aesthetics of the room in question.
 You could play with some vibrant shades and add a dash of fun and freedom into your home, thus letting everyone know that you like to take risks – just be careful not to turn your home into a rainbow because just one extra colour can really ruin everything.